ppadmanabhan-sf/eco-nft/README.md

-# A guide to ecofriendly CryptoArt (NFTs)
+# A guide to ecofriendly NFTs

 ## Introduction
-*This article is not a comprehensive “CryptoArt for beginners”.
+*This article is not a comprehensive “NFT for beginners”.
 It’s more of a very brief (as possible) **first step** towards a guide for the adventurous artist who wants to create and sell CryptoArtworks (or NFTs) on the blockchain - **on sustainable platforms**.
 Since the field is moving so rapidly, the information below is likely to go out of date very quickly.
 We will try to keep it up to date via [pull-requests](https://github.com/memo/eco-nft/pulls) and [issues](https://github.com/memo/eco-nft/issues).
 And I **hope the platforms themselves will add relevant information, “Statement of Values”, and roadmaps to their own site**.*

 ---

-The CryptoArt NFT Market (i.e. selling digital art on the blockchain) is worth at least $150M - and this excludes some of the largest marketplaces like [opensea.io](http://opensea.io), (and this figure is quite heavily skewed of course, with the top artists earning the most [[1](https://cryptoart.io/artists)]).
+The NFT Market (i.e. selling digital art on the blockchain) is worth at least $150M - and this excludes some of the largest marketplaces like [opensea.io](http://opensea.io), (and this figure is quite heavily skewed of course, with the top artists earning the most [[1](https://cryptoart.io/artists)]).

 Selling work on a blockchain can be a technically challenging task.
 For this reason, many platforms and websites have emerged, aiming to make this process as seamless and easy as possible for artists.
 Unfortunately, currently many of these websites are based on the Ethereum blockchain, which is very inefficient and ecologically costly by design.
 E.g. selling just a single-edition artwork on Ethereum has a carbon footprint starting at around 100 KgCO2, which is equivalent to a 1 hour flight (and depending on the platform, can reach a long-haul flight) [[2](https://memoakten.medium.com/the-unreasonable-ecological-cost-of-cryptoart-2221d3eb2053)].
 Selling an edition of 100 works has a carbon footprint of over 10 tonnes CO2, which is more than the per capita annual footprint of someone in the EU - including all emissions from industry and trade [[3](https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions#co2-embedded-in-trade)].